-The scam occurs when a roofer knocks on your door and promises you a new roof that your homeowner’s insurance will cover.
-The roofer then goes after the insurance company to cover the costs, even if the homeowner didn’t need a new roof.
+Here’s how the scam works: a roofer knocks on your door, promising a new roof that your insurance will pay for.
+They then charge the insurance company by filing a claim, even if you didn’t actually need a new roof.

-In Florida, Governor Ron DeSantis signed a new law that forbids contractors from soliciting homeowners to file roofing claims.
-The law also narrows the time frame in which homeowners can file claims.
+To fight this problem, Florida’s Governor, Ron DeSantis, signed a new law.
+This law stops contractors from encouraging homeowners to make roofing claims.
+It also shortens the time in which homeowners can make these claims.

-However, a federal judge halted part of the law citing it violates commercial speech rights and the First Amendment.
-The judge found that the section of the law that bans “written or electronic communication that encourages, induces, or instructs someone to contact a contractor or public adjuster for the purpose of filing an insurance claim for roof damage” violates the First Amendment of contractors.
+But, a federal judge stopped part of this law.
+The judge said that it goes against the rights to commercial speech and the First Amendment.
+Specifically, the part that bans communication that encourages people to contact a contractor or public adjuster for making an insurance claim for roof damage goes against the First Amendment rights of contractors.